 A project was therefore launched in June 2012 to recast all the bells, hang them lower in the tower and replace the broken musical chime.
 In March 2016, a contract was signed with John Taylor and Co of Loughborough to carry out the work and the funds were raised.
 The new bells were cast in Summer 2016, installed in December and dedicated in March 2017.

 St Mary’s now has a beautiful, tuneful ring of bells that is already enabling a new generation to learn bell ringing and a musical chime that will serve the church and Taunton for many generations to come.

 The side chapel which had been created in Corfield’s day in remembrance of Archdeacon Askwith (vicar of St Mary’s 1887-1911) was dedicated to St Andrew.

-It was finally glazed in 2003 giving both quietness from the business of the church’s coffee and book shops, and also enabling the names of departed loved ones to be etched on the glass.
+It was glazed in 2003, giving both quietness from the business of the church’s coffee and gift & books shops, and also enabling the names of departed loved ones to be etched on the glass.

-The church has, since its mediaeval days, usually enjoyed a moderate evangelical and low church spirituality, though more recently has adopted a more Central position.
-She continues to proclaim the gospel of our Lord and seeks to create fellowship and to promote witness.
+The Minster has a central church spirituality and continues to proclaim the gospel of our Lord and seeks to create fellowship and to promote witness.

 2008 was a very significant year for St Mary’s.
 In 1308 the church was made into the Parish Church of Taunton by the Bishop of Winchester.
 Its first Vicar was Simon de Lyme.
 Seven hundred years later we celebrated this auspicious event by having new glass doors constructed for the entrance of the church.
 The doors were designed and engraved by Tracey Sheppard FGE, with angels heralding the Good News on their trumpets.
 These power-assisted doors replaced the wood and latticed Edwardian doors, and thereby allowed people to see in and out, thus reducing the barrier between Church and People.